How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Completeness and compactification

 \subsection{Exercises}

+\begin{exercise} Use \cref{example:regular-on-complete} to prove that \begin{enumerate} \item Every regular function on a complete irreducible variety is constant, i.e.\ $\kk[X] = \kk$. \item If $f$ is a morphism from an irreducible complete variety to the affine space, then the image of $f$ is a point. \item If $\bar X$ is a compactification of an affine variety $X$ and $C$ is a complete subset of $\bar X$ consisting of infinitely many points, then $C \cap (\bar X \setminus X) \neq \emptyset$. \end{enumerate} \end{exercise}

+\begin{exercise} Show that \begin{enumerate} \item A complete subset of a variety is also (Zariski) closed.
+[Hint: Given $Z \subseteq X$, the diagonal subset $Z' := \{(z,z): z \in Z\}$ is closed in $Z \times X$ (\cref{exercise:product-morphisms}).] \item Every subvariety of a complete variety is complete.
+[Hint: if $Z$ is a subvariety (i.e.\ Zariski closed subset) of $X$, then $Z \times Y$ is closed in $X \times Y$.] \item The image of a complete variety under a morphism is also complete.
+[Hint: for every variety $Y$, every morphism $\phi: Z \to Z'$ of varieties lifts to a morphism $\phi': Z \times Y \to Z' \times Y$ (\cref{exercise:product-morphisms}).] \end{enumerate} \end{exercise}

+\begin{exercise} Show that in order to prove that $\pp^n$ is complete, it suffices to prove that the projection map $\pi: \pp^n \times \kk^m \to \kk^m$ is closed for each $m$.
+[Hint: every variety has a finite open covering by closed subsets of the affine space (\cref{affine-cover}).] \end{exercise}

+\begin{exercise} Show that a morphism from an irreducible projective variety to an affine variety must be a constant map.
+[Hint: use \cref{prop:closed-sub-complete,prop:proj-complete}.] \end{exercise}

 \begin{exercise} Recall that a topological space is called {\em compact} if each of its open covers has a finite subcover, and it is called {\em sequentially compact} if every infinite sequence of points has a convergent subsequence.
-Show that \begin{enumerate} \item Every quasiprojective variety is compact.
-[Hint: start with the affine varieties, use the Noetherianness of their coordinate rings.] \item Every quasiprojective variety is sequentially compact.
+Show that \begin{enumerate} \item Every variety is compact.
+[Hint: use \cref{exercise:Zariski-quirk:compact,affine-cover}.] \item Every variety is sequentially compact.
 [Hint (the following strategy requires the notion of {\em dimension} covered in \cref{dimension-section}): start with a sequence of points on a quasiprojective variety $X$ and take its closure $Z$ in $X$.
 Reduce to the case that $Z$ is irreducible and affine.
-Then consider two cases: (i) there is a nonzero regular function on $Z$ that vanishes on an infinite subsequence, and (ii) every nonzero regular function vanishes on only finitely many points from that sequence.] \end{enumerate}
+Then consider two cases: (i) there is a nonzero regular function on $Z$ that vanishes on an infinite subsequence, and (ii) every nonzero regular function vanishes on only finitely many points from that sequence.] \end{enumerate} \end{exercise}